-Depression is a common mental heath condition characterized by changes in mood, behavior, and functioning that persist for at least several weeks and cause difficulties in functioning.
+Depression in adults is a common mental heath condition characterized by changes in mood, behavior, and functioning that persist for at least several weeks and cause difficulties in functioning.
 For men and women this might mean difficulties at work, social withdrawal and/or conflict, or difficulties with self-care.
 Depression is more than simply being in a bad mood, feeling sad, or having a negative attitude and includes other significant psychological, biological, and behavioral changes.

 Signs of Depression in Adults